 - Be under the age of 31 on June 15, 2012;

-- Came to the U.S. before reaching 16 years of age
+- Came to the U.S. before reaching the 16th birthday;

-- Be physically present in the United States at the time of filing the request with USCIS
+- Be physically present in the United States at the time of filing the request for deferred action with USCIS;

-- Is currently in school, has graduated or obtained a certificate of completion from high school, has obtained a general education development (GED) certificate, or is an honorably discharged veteran of the Coast Guard or Armed Forces of the United States
+- Is currently in school, has graduated or obtained a certificate of completion from high school, has obtained a general education development (GED) certificate, or is an honorably discharged veteran of the Coast Guard or Armed Forces of the United States; and

-An applicant must be at least 15 years or older to request deferred action, unless (s)he is currently in removal proceedings or have a final removal or voluntary departure order.
+An applicant must be at least 15 years or older to request deferred action, unless (s)he is currently in removal proceedings or has a final removal or voluntary departure order.